ArtResearch/vision-api/README.md

 # Photo Similarity API #

-The objective of this project was to create a Java API that processes image uls and sends them through Pastec/Match to be indexed and analysed that results in pairs of similar images.
+a Java API that writes a construct query to a ResearchSpace instance and fetches the URLs of images, and saves them to a file.
+It then adds each image to the index of a computer vision API for processing.
+Once images are indexed it retrieves visually similar images and inserts the similarity data into the ResearchSpace graph database.
+All of the data models are extensible and can be customized.
+The ResearchSpace instance then provides a user interface for browsing these results.

 ## Pastec/Match

-Make sure Pastec/Match is running on a server.
+This is currenly implemented with the Pasted and Match API's, you can set the endpoint in the config file.
+Other API's can be easily added in the future.

 ## Run script

-The script runs the Java API created, that processes the construct query and generates the model.
+The Run.sh script runs the Java API, processes the construct query according to the model.

 ### Script Requirements